raceychan/raceychan.github.io/blog/2025-08-03T14_29-encapsulation-beyond-syntax-do-access-modifiers-still-matter/content.md

 ## Why Access Modifiers Become Less Popular

 Access modifiers continue to serve an important role in defining clear boundaries within code, but their practical usage has shifted alongside modern software design practices.
 As the industry has moved toward modular architectures and composition-based design, the need for strict access control has diminished in many scenarios.

 ###  Composition Over Inheritance

-Historically, access modifiers were often used to safeguard internals from misuse by subclasses.
-But as composition has become the preferred alternative to inheritance, particularly in languages like Python and Go, this concern has become less relevant.
+Historically, access modifiers(private, specifically) were often used to safeguard internals from misuse by subclasses.
+But as composition has become the preferred alternative to inheritance, particularly in languages like Rust and Go, this concern has become less relevant.
 Go, for example, lacks inheritance entirely and does not include traditional access modifiers beyond public/private naming conventions.
 Yet it remains highly capable of building well-encapsulated, maintainable systems.

 ### Separation of Data and Behavior

 Another factor is the growing tendency to decouple data structures from business logic.
-In Python, for instance, dataclass objects are typically used to represent immutable data without embedded behavior.
+In Python, for instance, dataclass objects are typically used to represent data without complex behavior.
 Since they don’t carry logic that needs to be guarded, fine-grained access control becomes less critical.
 Instead, we rely on conventions and well-defined interfaces to guide correct usage.

 ## Encapsulation beyond syntax